stlewandowski/GitMAD/README.md

 NOTE:
 This is in active development and should be considered in an Alpha stage.

-This was first built on Windows, but it will get ported to Linux.
+This was first built on Windows on Python3.